tanepiper/obsidian-garden/👩‍🌾 Your Knowledge Garden.md

 By extending Obsidian with [[👩‍🌾 Gardening Tips/🪨 Obsidian/🔌 Plugins & 🌈 Theme|🔌 Plugins and a 🌈 Theme]] we can start to build with more functionality for creating and querying the underlying data.

-This guide is designed to get you starting in understanding why a [[📇 Terms/🧠 Knowledge Systems/Knowledge Management|Knowledge Garden]] is useful and to help reduce the learning curve.
+This guide is designed to get you starting in understanding why a [[📇 Terms/🧠 Knowledge Systems/🗃 Knowledge Management|Knowledge Garden]] is useful and to help reduce the learning curve.

 ## 🌺 Letting Ideas Flourish